 The second test is called an intradermal test.
 A small amount of substance is injected into the skin.
 The intradermal test may be done when the skin prick test is negative but the person is still thought to be allergic to that substance.
 This test is usually used to identify allergies to bee stings and other insect venom, or penicillin.

 The third test is the skin patch test.
-The substance is placed on a patch and the patch is placed on the skin for up to 2 days.
+The substance is placed on a patch and the patch is placed on the skin for 48 hours.
+After the patch is removed, there will be another appointment 2 days after where the doctor examines the skin again.
 This test shows whether a person develops contact dermatitis (rash), which is an allergic reaction on the skin due to direct contact with an allergen such as latex, medications, or fragrances.

 Allergy skin tests are typically done on the back or the back of the arm, depending on the number of allergens being tested.
 If a person is being tested for several allergens, a grid may be used to separate the different substances from each other and keep track of them.

-A reaction can usually be seen within 15 minutes for the scratch and intradermal tests, while patch tests are examined usually after 48 hours.
+A reaction can usually be seen within 15 minutes for the scratch and intradermal tests, while patch tests are examined usually after 48 hours and again at 96 hours.
 It is best to not take a bath, shower, or sweat excessively while wearing the patch to prevent it from loosening and falling off.

 If you have an allergic reaction to any of the skin tests, you may experience some itching, tenderness, and swelling at the test site.
 These symptoms can be relieved by a cold compress or a steroid cream.

 The doctor may choose to do an allergy blood test along with the skin allergy test.
 This test measures the levels of antibodies in the blood.
 The levels of antibodies may be elevated if a person is allergic to the substance.
 A blood test can also be done if a person cannot have a skin test.